robcarver17/skipperman/docs/refresh_skills_with_import_help.md

 **It's really important that you don't add duplicate volunteers to the Skipperman data**

 - If this isn't actually a new volunteer: you will probably see buttons to select an existing volunteer.
 Click on the appropriate volunteer.
 If you can't see the volunteer you want, click on `See all volunteers`.
 You can sort the volunteers.
-- If this is a new volunteer: check the first and second name are correct, click on `I have double checked the volunteer details - allow me to add` then click `Add this new volunteer`.
+- If this is a new volunteer but there are similar volunteers shown: check the first and second name are correct, click on `I have double checked the volunteer details - allow me to add` then click `Add this new volunteer`.
+- If this is a new volunteer and there no similar volunteers, you can just click `Add this new volunteer`.
 - If you don't want to process this row of the file: click on `Skip`.